35 Professional Organizing Tips Straight From the Pros

 Speaking of superfluous systems, your filing cabinet needs to go.
 It’s the digital age, after all!
 You can find copies of almost every paper in your home office online.
 As for those important documents—like your birth certificate and recent W2s—Kondo advises whittling down your paperwork into two piles: “Papers to Save” and “Papers to Deal With.”

 Before you whip out your credit card to buy that fancy spice rack, Kondo recommends detoxing your home first.
 She argues the only reason we think we need those pricey filing systems is that we have too much stuff.
 Go ahead, donate what you don’t need.
 You and your space will feel infinitely better.
-Plus: These are the things smart homeowners do once a year.

 If you’ve spent the majority of your life stacking your socks, bras and underwear on top of each other, you’re in for a surprise.
 The organization queen recommends you store items side by side, so they look more like a row of book spines.
 Why?